jasonrohrer/wallClockProfiler/README.md

 ```
 g++ -o wallClockProfiler wallClockProfiler.cpp
 ```
+You don't need to rebuild or relink your program to profile it (though building your program with debugging symbols would probably be helpful).

 It can either run your target program directly, or attach to an existing process.
 It can sample however many times per second you want it to, and it can detach automatically after a certain number of seconds.